pczcanda/Starter-Form/README.md

 Custom radio and checkboxes have been included using [this tried and tested technique](http://lea.verou.me/2011/05/rule-filtering-based-on-specific-selectors-support/)

-In addition, there is a small optional JavaScript file that sets a useful class on focus.
+In addition, there is an optional JavaScript file which has a jQuery dependency.
+This sets classes on input focus and blur which is useful for highlighting on keyboard navigation.

 ##Browser Support